bangladeshihistory/site/src/pages/posts/Story-Telling-With-Gatsby.md

 #### Vagrant

 I want to contain my application and its' dependancies in a virtual container with [Vagrant](http://vagrantup.com), so that I can reproduce and develop in a traceable fashion.
-This process of virtualization helps with testing a product stability.
+This process of virtualization helps with testing and product stability.
 I can provision my machine with all the necessary dependancies, so that either I can access and reproduce my environment, or someone else can spin up a development environment in a short time.

 ```gherkin
 As a developer,